 ASU’s Global Locust Initiative engages key actors in locust research and management to develop partnerships and solutions for transboundary pest management in agroecosystems around the world.

-Locusts and grasshoppers (together, Acrididae) have a long history of coexisting with humans, but acridid outbreaks and their management continue to have devastating impacts on human livelihoods and the environment.
-Recognized by the UN as one of 10 interconnected disasters, alongside, COVID-19, the bleaching of the Great Barrier Reef, and Amazon wildfires indicating the scale and severity of their outbreaks.
+Locusts and grasshoppers have a long history of coexisting with humans, but their outbreaks and management continue to have devastating impacts on livelihoods and the environment.
+Desert Locusts were recently recognized by the UN as one of 10 interconnected disasters, alongside, COVID-19, the bleaching of the Great Barrier Reef, and Amazon wildfires indicating the scale and severity of their outbreaks.